-- Provide a 1.5m wide (minimum) path between key locations as generally outlined in Figure 29; - Provide a 3.0m wide (minimum) path along Nelson Street (north side); - · Allow for all abilities access, where possible. - Incorporate wayfinding and interpretation signage at considered and relevant locations to direct people and encourage them to explore (refer Figure 29); and - Incorporate the installation of seating nodes at key locations.
+- Provide a 1.5m wide (minimum) path between key locations as generally outlined in Figure 28; - Allow for all abilities access, where possible. - Incorporate wayfinding and interpretation signage at considered and relevant locations to direct people and encourage them to explore (refer Figure 28); and - Incorporate the installation of seating nodes at key locations.